fbpixelLower Limb Alignment in Children: Why It Matters for Healthy Growth | Thomson Medical

 Lower Limb Alignment in Children: Why It Matters for Healthy Growth

 Discover why proper leg alignment in children is essential for posture, movement, and joint health.
-Learn early signs, prevention tips, and when to seek professional help.
+Learn early signs, prevention tips, and when to seek professional help from this guide by Dr Lam Kai Yet.

 Common Childhood Conditions